krzentner/language-world/data/gpt-3.5-turbo/goal_md/hammer-1.md

 To hit the nail with the hammer reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper above the hammer handle  2.
-Drop gripper around the hammer handle  3.
-Line up the hammer with the nail  4.
-Apply downward force to hit the nail with the hammer
-    First, put the gripper above the hammer handle.
+Pick up the hammer  2.
+Line up the hammer with the nail  3.
+Swing the hammer down to hit the nail First, put the gripper above the hammer handle.
     - When the robot's gripper is not above the hammer handle, move the robot's gripper until the robot's gripper is above the hammer handle
-    Next, grab the hammer by dropping the gripper around the hammer handle.
+    If the gripper isn't around the hammer handle, put it around the handle.
     - When the robot's gripper is not around the hammer handle and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the hammer handle and the robot's gripper is closed
-    Once the robot's gripper is holding the hammer, line up the hammer with the nail.
+    If the gripper is near the hammer handle, close it to grab it.
+Then, move the gripper above the nail head.
-    - When the hammer is not lined up with the nail, move the robot's gripper until the hammer is lined up with the nail As long as the hammer is above the nail, apply downward force to hit the nail with the hammer.
+    - When the robot's gripper is near the hammer handle and the robot's gripper is closed, move the robot's gripper until the hammer head is above the nail head
+    If the gripper is above the nail head, swing the hammer down to hit the nail.
-    - When the robot's gripper is above the nail, apply downward force to hit the nail with the hammer.
+    - When the hammer head is above the nail head, move the robot's gripper until the hammer head is touching the nail head and the robot's gripper is open.
+Then, close the gripper to grab the hammer handle.
+Swing the hammer down to hit the nail.